BA, Rutgers University, 2001; MA (2004), PhD (2007), University of Virginia

 Film music, American cinema, performance studies, 19th- and 20th-century opera and dance, American popular entertainment

-- Body Knowledge: Performance, Intermediality, and American Entertainment at the Turn of the Twentieth Century.
-Oxford University Press, expected September 2013.
+Body Knowledge: Performance, Intermediality, and American Entertainment at the Turn of the Twentieth Century.
+Oxford University Press, October 2013.

 Music, Dance, and Female Creativity in Early Twentieth-Century American Performance

 The Society of American Music's 2007 H. Wiley Housewright Dissertation Award Finalist